ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Kibana](/images/120-maps.png)

-There are many other ways to expose this data through kibana, buy this wanted to be a quick example of what you can accomplish in kibana through ingested data.
+There are many other ways to expose this data through kibana, buy I wanted it to be a quick example of what you can accomplish in kibana through ingested data.